web3privacy/constitution/5-membership.md

 * Create a Formal Proposal.
 * Formally object to a proposal during the review period.
 * Participate in the election of Stewards.
+* Participate in the Retroactive Contributor Rewards system (both allocating and receiving points).

 #### Responsibilities of a Member